Kathryn Whitaker (37)

 Rachel Pasquale (ME) is the mother to Isabella, her only child, born at 23 weeks, weighing 1 pound 6 ounces.
 After 107 days in the NICU she and her husband welcomed home a healthy baby.
 Despite being well supported during her entire journey, Rachel felt a profound sense of isolation, often feeling that those around her did not truly understand what she was going through.
 Her desire to help herself and others feel less lonely navigating the NICU led her to Preemie Babies 101.
 In addition to contributing to this website, Rachel is a member of the NICU Family Advisory Council at the hospital her daughter once called home.
 You can contact her through Facebook or via email.

-Samantha (KY) is the mother of one micropreemie, Roxy.
-Roxy was born in September of 2009 at 29 weeks and weighed only 1 pound, 9 ounces.
-Roxy is now 3 years old and has no lasting complications from her prematurity.
-Since Roxy’s premature arrival, Samantha has worked toward spreading awareness about prematurity.
-She writes at Mommy to a Princess about Roxy’s early arrival and prematurity, her family’s day-to-day life, and her family’s participation in the March of Dimes.
-You can find Samantha on Twitter, Facebook, Pinterest, or email her at firstname.lastname@example.org.
+Samantha (KY) is the mother of Roxy, a micropreemie turned preschool princess.
+Roxy was born at 29 weeks weighing only 1 pound, 9 ounces.
+Now a healthy 4-year-old, Roxy has no long-standing complications from prematurity.
+Samantha writes about her family as well as Roxy's early arrival and prematurity at Mommy to a Princess.
+You can also find Samantha on Twitter, Facebook, or email her at email@example.com.

 As a nurse, Bea Smith (TX) found the roles reversed when her son was born with a congenital condition, imperforate anus (IA); he had no anus.
 He had surgery at two days old, spent a week in the NICU and has had three more surgeries to create an anus and to correct his spine.
 Diagnosed with VACTERL, an association of conditions, he also has kidney/bladder problems and had a tethered spinal cord.
 Bea is the mother of two daughters in addition to her son.
 She is adjusting to her role as a rookie special needs mom, balancing family, friends and work with a little humor and a lot of faith, chronicling it all on Caring Bridge.